carlitofluito/india1person/docs/index.md

 ---
-title: "A Minimal Bookdown Book"
-author: "Sean Kross"
+title: "India in the 1st person"
+author: "Carlos Alcala a.k.a.
+Carlito Fluito"
-date: "2016-12-09"
+date: "2019-07-12"
 site: bookdown::bookdown_site
 documentclass: book
 bibliography: [book.bib]
 biblio-style: apalike
 link-citations: yes
-github-repo: seankross/bookdown-start
+github-repo: carlitofluito/india1person
-url: 'http\://seankross.com/bookdown-start/'
-description: "Everything you need (and nothing more) to start a bookdown book."
+description: "This are my chronicles of my pseudo-solo travel around India during the summer of 2016."
 ---

 # Preface {-}

-This is the very first part of the book.
+- Do you think that you are ready to go to India?

+- I don't know.
+I am going in there to figure it out.